quasarbright/blog/_src/posts/2024-08-09-log-fibonacci.md

 $$ z = y^2 $$
 $$ x^7 = xyz $$

+Sound familiar?
+This is another bottom-up approach to avoid duplicate computation.

 This only has 4 multiplications.

 Can we always split a number up like this?
 Yes!
 Every number can be broken down into a sum of powers of two.
 That's exactly what a number's binary representation is: